kiraahmad/tictactoe/README.md

 ### Project Structure
 - This Project is based on React.js for the Front-end and Node.js for the Back-end
-- Hooks is used for the Front-end to store state of the game while the game handler which will make the calculations if there is a winner or if it's a draw is in the Back-end
+- Hooks is used for the Front-end to store state of the game while the game handler which will make the calculations of who is the winner is in the Back-end
 - useEffect is used to send the state of the game to the Back-end using axios, one a player makes a move it will automatically send the current move to the Backend to do the calculations
 - The game will keep running until there is a winner or draw is set
 - Once there is a winner a text below the squares will state who the winner is and squares will no longer be clickable